Chest Pain: Causes & When You Should Take Action

 Better understanding chest pain

-In short & important: What you
+In short & important: what you can do right now

-If you are currently experiencing chest pain, these steps will help you calmly assess the situation:
+If you are currently experiencing chest pain

-Stop all physical activity.
+• Immediate calm: Stop all physical activity.
 Sit upright or lie flat with your upper body elevated.

-Does the pain change when you move or take a deep breath?
+• Location check: Does the pain change when you move or take a deep breath?

-Breathe deeply and slowly, consciously.
+• Control breathing: Breathe deeply and slowly, consciously.
 Immediately loosen any tight clothing (tie, bra, belt).

-Have you started taking a new medication or are you suffering from heartburn after eating?
+• Check: Have you started taking a new medication or are you suffering from heartburn after eating?

-Is the pain sharp and localized, or more of a widespread, dull pressure?
+• Check pain type: Is the pain sharp and localized, or more of a widespread, dull pressure?

-Important: In case of sudden, severe or rapidly worsening symptoms – especially if they are unusual, threatening or cannot be clearly classified – the emergency number (112) should be called immediately.
+Important In case of sudden, severe or rapidly worsening symptoms – especially if they are unusual, threatening or cannot be clearly classified – the emergency number (112) should be called immediately.

-Understanding chest pain – Why the causes are so different
+Understanding chest pain – why the causes are so different

 Chest pain (thoracic pain) is insidious because many vital organs are located in close proximity within the chest cavity.
 Pain can originate from the heart or lungs, but just as often from the esophagus, intercostal muscles, or spine.
 Psychological factors also play a significant role.
 Careful observation of the pain's characteristics is key to distinguishing between "harmless" and "emergency" pain.